CluedIn-io/CluedIn.Documentation/docs/010-getting-started/060-rule-builder.md

 1. Depending on whether the rule applies to the processed or unprocessed data, do one of the following:

-    - If the rule applies to the processed data, [re-process the records](#re-process-records).
+    - If the rule applies to the processed data, [reprocess the records](#reprocess-records).

     - If the rule applies to the unprocessed data, process the data as described in the [Ingest data guide](/getting-started/data-ingestion).
+In this case, the rule will be applied to the records automatically during processing.

 # Reprocess records

 After you created the rule for the processed data, you need to reprocess the records to apply the rule.
-You can reprocess the records in the following ways:
+You can reprocess the records in one of the following ways:

-- Reprocess via the rule details page.
+- Reprocess records via the rule details page.

-- Reprocess using the GraphQL tool.
+- Reprocess records using the GraphQL tool.

 - Reprocess each record manually.